 Once the list was defined, projects were prioritized based on weighted criteria as illustrated in Figure ES-4.
 The primary drivers of project need are based on the technical analyses including remaining useful life. condition assessment, operations assessment, and the failure modes and effects analysis.
 An additional scheduling factor was applied to allow for adjustments to priority scores in order to smooth the multi-year CIP.
 The scoring corresponds directly with the technical analysis.
-For example, if a major asset or process was observed to be in "poor" condition during condition assessment, the replacement project would receive a "50" point contribution from condition assessment, therefore significantly increasing the priority score representative of the relative urgency to complete the improvement project in the near-term.
+For example, if a major asset or process was observed to be in "poor" condition during condition assessment, improvement project in the near-term.

+condition during condition assessment, FACTOR the replacement project would receive a "50" point contribution from condition assessment, therefore significantly increasing the priority score representative of the relative urgency to complete the